TCLamnidis/BareBonesBash/README.md

 ```bash
 whatis man

 ```

-This will inform us that `man` is `an interface to the on-line reference manuals`.
+This will inform us that `man` is
+`an interface to the on-line reference manuals`.
 Cool!
 Now try to get information on `zcat` using `man`.

 ```bash
 man zcat

 ```

-This will open the manual page for `zcat` in a separate screen, which you can exit by pressing "q".
+This will open the manual page for `zcat` in a separate screen, which you can exit by pressing "`q`" on your keyboard.
 You can scroll up or down with the arrow keys.
 At the top of the screen you will see the command the manual is for, in this case it should read `gzip`.
 That is because `zcat` is part of the programme `gzip`.
 You will see a long description of the programme, followed by (scroll down) a section with all the options available.

 Isn't this great!
 The option `-l` lists the size of a file in both compressed and uncompressed form, as well as the compression ratio (how effective the